SharayuMalvi/CodeReviewAnalystApp/README.md

 3) app.py- This file contains actual code to review the code file.
 4) code.py - This file contains the code which will get reviewed.
 5) requirements.txt- This file contains list of libraries which needs to install to run this app.
+6) CodeReviewTool_OutPut - This is the video file showing output of this project.